-180 increases to about 0.68 PVU when increasing the radius up to 400 km.
-For larger radii, there is a comparatively small increase of cyclonic PV, reaching about 0.8 PVU for a radius of 1000 km.
+Figure 4 shows the average cyclonic PV modification along the backward trajectories that occur within the circle around the cyclone center for all ERA5 cyclones.
+The cyclonic PV modification strongly increases to about 0.68 PVU when increasing the radius up to 400 km.
+For larger radii, there is a comparatively small increase in cyclonic PV, reaching about 0.8 PVU for a radius of 1000 km.
 With a radius of 400 km, the cyclonic PV gain of 0.68 PVU plus the climatological PV value (see below) yields about 1 PVU, which we would expect to find in the lower-tropospheric PV anomaly in Mediterranean cyclones.
-Thus, and further considering also the typical size of Mediterranean cyclones (e.g., Trigo et al., 1999; Campins et al., 2011) we consider a radius of 400 km as a reasonable radius for the cyclone effective radius.
+Thus, and further considering also the typical size of Mediterranean cyclones (e.g., Trigo et al., 1999; Campins et al., 2011), we consider a radius of 400 km to be a reasonable radius for the cyclone effective radius.